 So, they end up focusing all their attention on climbing up the ladder and lose sight of where their marriage is going.

-The key to a happy marriage is balance.
+The key to a happy marriage is a balance.
 People that value their careers over their marriage wake up to broken marriages and lonely lives.

 Making money is important, but it shouldn’t come at the expense of the marriage.
 You will need to make compromises and give equal importance to your marriage.

-12. Taking Each Other for Granted
+12. Taking Each Other for Granted.

 We saved on one of the most common marital problems for last.
-During the honey-moon phase of their marriage, most couples will put their best foot forward.
+During the honeymoon phase of their marriage, most couples will put their best foot forward.

-However, with as they get used to one another they will not put in the same amount of effort as they used to in the beginning.
+However, as they get used to one another they will not put in the same amount of effort as they used to in the beginning.